M-Quadra/go-python3-submodule/README.md

 # Usage

-Use as `Python/C API` functions.
-Eg: `PyBool_Check(x)` call with `pybool.Check`.
-Let gopls auto autocomplete package import.
+Call as `Python/C API` functions. e.g. `PyBool_Check(x)` call with `pybool.Check`.
+The gopls will import the rest automately.

-Test as example, watch [test](./test)folder.
+A test example, watch [test](./test) folder here.

-The function names converted by type.
-As follows:
+Function names are coming from types.
+As follow:

 Python/C API | Go
 :---:|:---: